LARailsLearners/_first_app_instructions/README.md

-# LA Rails Learners - First App
+# LA Rails Learners - The Parallell Project

 ## Get Up to Speed